warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 ### High quality 🎁 vs Perfectionism 💖

 I’ve decided to publish a post as soon as it’s ready.
 Answering what “ready” means is a bit more tricky.
-Pleasant readability is even more subjective.
-I write the outline in the first sitting.
-At that point I have a relatively good idea if the topic is worthy of a full post.
-Writing itself requires consistency.
-That's already described in the previous sections.
-My current process of quality control after the post is written consists of reading the post 2-3 times after writing it and doing an editing pass after these readings.
-Granted, it relies heavily on my feels.
-But it works for now and I'll improve it along the way.

- Problems I hope to solve:
-* publishing low quality posts
-* keeping perfectionism at bay
+“High quality” and “pleasant readability” are even more subjective.
+Each of these is a nebulous term, and those invite a natural mix of productivity and procrastination.
+They’re easy to control for me during the writing of the first draft.
+But once that’s done, I enter the editing stage.

-Editing takes more time than writing during the writing process.
+Editing takes the longest amount of time during the writing process.
 It’s also open-ended - there is no natural upper limit to the time you could spend rereading and editing a post, other than the heat death of the universe or your own departure from this world.
 The door’s left ajar, letting perfectionism creep in.
 There’s a well known quote in the writing world:

 > “If I had more time I would have written a shorter letter”

 The post / book / movie / game can be excellent right now, but it will definitely be better, if we spend 2 more years on it.
-It’s what I call the Duke Nukem Forever syndrome.
+I call it the “Duke Nukem Forever” syndrome.

+ Problems I hope to solve:
+* publishing low quality posts
+* keeping perfectionism at bay
+* long times between posts

 One solution, that could be helpful in trying to avoid the abyss of endless refinement, is setting a release date or a schedule.
 I already said why I won’t do that now.

-But that would leave this problem unsolved.
+Another approach would be to put a limit on editing.
 A post could always be made better, but I want it to, at the very least, be clear and enjoyable to read.
 Once those two criteria are met, I will publish it.
-What do these two goals mean?

-I start a post off with a topic or a paragraph of thoughts that I consider interesting or worthwhile.
-After writing my first draft of what I wanted to say in the post, the first few editing passes are aiming to increase the clarity of the message.
-I want you to be able to easily tell what I’m saying, what’s the context and why I think it’s important.
-The second goal is for the post to feel good to read.
-I’ve got a style I enjoy, and I try to write something so that my 10-years younger self would be excited to read it.
-I’m testing some of the paragraphs with a narrow circle of readers, who have different sensibilities, but the main goal is to write something I myself would enjoy reading.
-It helps me navigate through my internal compass.
+My current process of quality control after the post is written consists of reading the post 2-3 times after writing it and doing an editing pass after these readings.
+Granted, it relies heavily on my feels as an internal compass.
+But it works for now and I'll improve it along the way when it needs improvement.

+Once these 2-3 editing passes are done and I’m still not happy with the result, I send the post to a narrow circle of readers, who have different sensibilities.
+I take their feedback into account and do a new set of 2-3 editing passes.
+At the end of that process the post is done and it will be published.

 ### In conclusion